 IMPORTANT: If you hold your shares in a brokerage account, you should be aware that, due to New York Stock Exchange, or NYSE, rules, if you do not affirmatively instruct your broker how to vote within 10 days prior to our Annual Meeting, your broker will not be permitted to vote your shares (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iii) on approval of our 2012 Omnibus Incentive Plan; (iv) on approval of our Employee Stock Purchase Plan, as amended; or (v) on the proposal to our amend our by-laws to allow shareholders to call special shareholder meetings.
 Therefore, you must affirmatively take action to vote your shares at our Annual Meeting.
-If you do not affirmatively vote your shares will not be voted (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iii) on approval of our 2012 Omnibus Incentive Plan; (iv) on approval of our affirmatively take action to vote your shares at our Annual Meeting.
-If you do not affirmatively vote your shares will not be voted (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iii) on approval of our 2012 Omnibus Incentive Plan; (iv) on approval of our Employee Stock Purchase Plan, as amended; or (v) on the proposal to amend our by-laws to allow shareholders to call special shareholder meetings.
+If you do not affirmatively vote your shares, your shares will not be voted (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iii) on approval of our 2012 Omnibus Incentive Plan; (iv) on approval of our Employee Stock Purchase Plan, as amended; or (v) on the proposal to amend our by-laws to allow shareholders to call special shareholder meetings.